eBay may not be the largest online marketplace, but it serves a niche that even Amazon can’t corner.

-Your product listing is one of your most important sales tools.
-The better it is, the more shoppers click on it, ultimately leading to more sales.
+Your eBay product listing is one of your most important sales tools for your eBay business.
+The better it is, the more shoppers click on it, which leads to more sales.

-A PickFu poll completes within hours — sometimes minutes — so you’ll know pretty quickly which images your audience prefers.
-By reading their commentary, you’ll also understand why.
+PickFu polls usually complete within hours — sometimes minutes — so you’ll know pretty quickly what your audience prefers, and why.

 You can also run Open-Ended polls, which are good for idea validation and getting feedback on your pricing.